-Full time employees, as approved by the BOCC, are eligible to receive a maximum reimbursement amount of \$5,250.00 during the Calendar Year.
+Benefit eligible employees, as approved by the BOCC, are eligible to receive a maximum reimbursement amount of \$5,250.00 during the Calendar Year.1

 OTHER FINANCIAL ASSISTANCE

 Financial assistance from outside sources (grants, veterans' benefits, scholarships, etc.) will be deducted from the reimbursable amount available through the program.